sudowing/cms-utilization-db/README.md

 # CMS Utilization & Payment Database

-#### The purpose of the project is to provide a containerized database service loaded with CMS data in order to increase the utility of that data.
+### The purpose of the project is to provide a containerized database service loaded with CMS data in order to increase the utility of the dataset and reduce the technical overhead associated with consuming it.

-...
-and ease access
-by
-reducing the technical overhead associated with

-for others who are also pursuing healthcare price transparency

-#### sdf

-stakeholders to compare costs and understand finer details related to healthcare costs like:
+Stakeholders pursuing healthcare price transparency can use this database to learn about costs & volumes of HCPCS services, provider performance (as reported in source and derived analytic data), and understand finer details related to healthcare costs like.
-...

-Examples of fine details:
+Examples of detailed healthcare costs:
 - variance between charges & payments
 - variance in payments between providers for the same service
 - average costs nationally for individual healthcare services

-Examples of analytic data:
+Examples of derived analytic data:
 - Ranking of providers by Total Services Provided
 - Ranking of providers by HCPCS Services provider
 - Estimated sums each provider `charged` & `recieved` for each individual HCPCS Service